What’s the difference and which is right for me?

-When women inquire about vaginal rejuvenation, they’re typically looking for one of two types of procedures.
+When women inquire about vaginal rejuvenation, they’re typically looking for one of two types of outcomes.
 One is an external, cosmetic procedure that alters the appearance of the vaginal area, usually involving plastic surgery on the skin folds that surround the vagina.
-The second procedure is an internal alteration that results in “tightening” of the vaginal canal.
+The second is they want to tighten the vagina for the feel, often an internal alteration that results in “tightening” of the vaginal canal.
 Here’s a crash course in the terminology.

 What is vaginal rejuvenation?

 The term “vaginal rejuvenation” can refer to a broad spectrum of procedures, but in general, the term is used to describe procedures that change the anatomy of the vagina, either externally or internally.
 The goal of vaginal rejuvenation can be to restore the vagina to its youthful feel and appearance, and/or to improve support for the female organs.